piratetone/basem3nt/CHORES.md

 - fix the profile link

-- font issue, not importing and displayin
+- font issue, not importing and displaying

 - link the sign up button to the sign up page